-A number of significant factors have influenced the preparation of the Council's 2022/2023 Annual Business Plan.
+Several significant factors have influenced the preparation of the Council's 2023/2024 Annual Business Plan.
 These include:

-- Results of Strategic Planning surveys completed in 2019. - All Groups Consumer Price Index increases on goods and services for Adelaide of 4.7% for the past twelve months ended March 2022. - Enterprise Bargaining Agreements and employment contracts. - Asset Management Plans for all Council assets, aimed at maintaining and providing the essential asset services required by the community. - Long Term Financial Plan aimed at ensuring the long-term sustainability of the Council. - Provision of an extensive range of services and facilities in line with ratepayer expectations. - Responsibility to meet the requirements of the Work Health and Safety Act & Regulations.
+- All Groups Consumer Price Index increases on goods and services for Adelaide of 7.9% for the past twelve months ended March 2023. - Enterprise Bargaining Agreements and employment contracts. - Asset Management Plans for all Council assets, aimed at maintaining and providing the essential asset services required by the community. - Long-Term Financial Plan aimed at ensuring the long-term sustainability of the Council. - Provision of an extensive range of services and facilities in line with ratepayer expectations. - Responsibility to meet the requirements of the Work Health and Safety Act & Regulations.